r4ndompuff/video_adapter_reboot/README.md

 1) Download repository.
 2) Put both (.ps1 and .bat) files in same directory (for example, Desktop).
 3) Make a shortcut of .bat file (right click on your Desktop -> Create -> Shortcut).
-4) Right click on shorcut of .bat file -> Properties -> In the "shortcut key" box input any key you want (for example, Ctrl+Alt+V).
+4) Right click on shortcut of .bat file -> Properties -> In the "shortcut key" box input any key you want (for example, Ctrl+Alt+V).

 ## Usage